 neither Subgrantee nor its principals are presently debarred, suspended, proposed for debarment, declared ineligible or voluntarily excluded from entering into this Agreement by any federal or state department or agency.
 The term "principal" for purposes of this Agreement is defined as an officer, director, owner, partner, key employee or other person with primary management or supervisory responsibilities, or a person who has a critical influence on or substantive control over the operations of the Subgrantee;

 Subgrantee has verified the suspension and debarment status for all subcontractors receiving funds under this Agreement and shall be solely responsible for any recoupments or penalties that might arise from non-compliance.
-The Subgrantee shall immediately notify the ABSO in writing: (1) if at any time the Subgrantee learns that its certification was erroneous when submitted, or (2) if any subcontractor becomes debarred or suspended, and shall, at the ABSO’s request, take all steps required by the ASBO to terminate its contractual relationship with the subcontractor for work to be performed under this Agreement;
+The Subgrantee shall immediately notify the ASBO in writing: (1) if at any time the Subgrantee learns that its certification was erroneous when submitted, or (2) if any subcontractor becomes debarred or suspended, and shall, at the ASBO’s request, take all steps required by the ASBO to terminate its contractual relationship with the subcontractor for work to be performed under this Agreement;

 Neither Subgrantee nor its principal(s) is presently in arrears in payment of taxes, permit fees or other statutory, regulatory or judicially required payments to the State of Arkansas.
 The Subgrantee agrees that any payments currently due to the State of Arkansas may be withheld from payments due to the Subgrantee.
 Payments may be withheld, delayed, or denied and/or this Grant suspended until the Subgrantee is current in its payments and has submitted proof of such payment to the ASBO;